 The Board of Directors has supreme authority in company affairs between shareholders' meetings.
 It is elected by shareholders at the AGM for a one-year term and operates in accordance with applicable Icelandic laws and regulations, the company's Articles of Association and the Board's Rules of Procedure.
-The Board currently comprises of seven directors who were elected at the company's AGM on 18 March 2020.
+The Board currently comprises of seven directors who were elected at the company's AGM on 17 March 2021.
 In line with Icelandic law, the Board of Directors convenes immediately following the AGM in which it is elected to allocate responsibilities between the board members.
 The Board of Directors elects a Chairman and Vice-Chairman, as well as the Chairmen and members of its committees.

 The Board of Directors is responsible for the company's organization, for setting the objectives for long-term performance and business development and ensuring proper conduct of its operations at all times.
-The Board decides all matters regarded as extraordinary or of major consequence in accordance with the statutory division of responsibilities between the Board, CEO and
+The Board decides all matters regarded as extraordinary or of major consequence in accordance with the statutory division of responsibilities between the Board, CEO and Executive Team.

-Executive Team.
 The Board defines strategic objectives for the company and sets targets aimed at achieving these goals.

 Regular board meetings are held with management over the course of the year, including quarterly meetings coinciding with the publication of financial results, two strategy sessions and an operational planning meeting for the coming year.
 The Board of Directors meets at least once a year without management to structure its agenda and conduct a self-assessment.
 Additional meetings are convened as needed.
-The Board of Directors has a number of on-site visits to company locations and to customers during the year but due to travel restrictions all visits in 2020 were postponed to a later date.
-All matters dealt with at Board meetings are decided by a majority vote, provided that the meeting has been $lawfully \,convened. \,In \,the \,event\,of\,a\,tie\,vote, the\,Chairman$ casts the deciding vote.
+The Board of Directors has a number of on-site visits to company locations and to customers during the year but due to travel restrictions all visits in 2020 and 2021 were postponed to a later date.
+All matters dealt with at Board meetings are decided by a majority vote, provided that the meeting has been lawfully convened.
+In the event of a tie vote, the Chairman casts the deciding vote.
 However, important decisions are not made unless all directors have been given an opportunity to discuss the matter.

-At the company's AGM on 18 March 2020 Lillie Li Valeur was elected to the Board of Directors.
-After serving on the Board of Directors for 14 years, Margret Jonsdottir did not declare candidature.
+At the company's AGM on 17 March 2021 Svafa Grönfeldt was elected to the Board of Directors.
+After serving on the Board of Directors for 11 years, thereof 8 years as Chairman and 1 year as Vice-Chairman, Asthildur Margret Otharsdottir did not declare candidature.

-The Board of Directors convened 25 times in 2020, with an average attendance of 98.3%.
+The Board of Directors convened 21 times in 2021, with an average attendance of 96%.

 The Board of Directors has assessed which directors are independent according to the Icelandic Guidelines on Corporate Governance.
-All seven current directors: Ann Elizabeth Savage, Arnar Thor Masson, Asthildur Margret Otharsdottir, Ton van der Laan, Lillie Li Valeur, Astvaldur Johannsson and Olafur S. Gudmundsson, are considered independent of the company.
-Furthermore, six of the Board members, Ann Elizabeth Savage, Arnar Thor Masson, Asthildur Margret Otharsdottir, Ton van der Laan, Lillie Li Valeur and Astvaldur Johannsson, are considered independent of the company's major shareholders.
-Margret Jonsdottir who served on the Board of Directors until 18 March 2020 was considered to be independent of the company, but non-independent of Eyrir Invest hf., Marel's largest shareholder.
+All seven directors: Ann Elizabeth Savage, Arnar Thor Masson, Astvaldur Johannsson, Lillie Li Valeur, Olafur S. Gudmundsson, Svafa Grönfeldt and Ton van der Laan, are considered independent of the company.
+Furthermore, six of the Board members, Ann Elizabeth Savage, Arnar Thor Masson, Astvaldur Johannsson, Lillie Li Valeur, Svafa Grönfeldt and Ton van der Laan, are considered independent of the company's major shareholders.
 According to the Guidelines, the tenure of a director does not affect the independency assessment.